Unlock thousands of years of history at Orkney and Shetland’s top attractions.

 - Valid for 30 consecutive days

-The Orkney Explorer Pass is only valid between April and September.
+The Orkney Explorer Pass is valid from April to October only.
 Passes will be available to buy online or at participating sites from 1 April.

 2 Where your pass can take you